-- The larger insurance companies use complex IT environment which comprises of multiple legacy applications and disparate systems.
+- The larger insurance companies use a complex IT environment which comprises multiple legacy applications and disparate systems.
 This results in operational inefficiencies and unnecessary costs spent on administrative functions.

-- Like any other business, scalability is another issue which comes into play during seasonal peaks in insurance industry.
-It gets challenging further during the events of large scale catastrophe which requires the claims process to be efficient and accurate to process large volume of claims.
+- Like any other business, scalability is another issue which comes into play during seasonal peaks in the insurance industry.
+It gets challenging further during the events of a large-scale catastrophe which requires the claims process to be efficient and accurate to process a large volume of claims.

 Use Cases on Intelligent Automation

 Before we look at some of the use cases, it is important to consider the following while embarking on an automation journey: